 A slip and fall is a dangerous type of accident with often serious consequences.
 It can cause distressing injuries that could require surgery and months or years of physical therapy to heal.
 At worst, some Chicago slip and fall cases lead to death.
-Emotionally and physically recovering from a slip and fall accident can be challenging and lengthy, but the personal injury attorneys at Agruss Law Firm, LLC will guide you through the process
+Emotionally and physically recovering from a slip and fall accident can be challenging and lengthy, but the personal injury attorneys at Mike Agruss Law will guide you through the process

 Business and property owners are obligated to exercise reasonable care to prevent slip and fall cases that could lead to serious injuries and to provide a safe environment for customers, visitors and employees.
 All property owners must anticipate that visitors to their property are not going to figure out the risks on their own, and so it is up to property owners to take care of any maintenance issues and take precautions by: